FluffyThePenguin/RSGBot_Archive/readMe.md

     [Application]: No new submissions
     ```
     - `nodemon` restarts the application when you save changes.
-    - The Reddit API has a concept called [listings](https://www.reddit.com/dev/api/#listings).
-Listings are chronologically ordered lists of "things" (comments/posts etc).
+    - The Reddit API terms chronologically ordered lists of "things" (comments/posts etc) ["listings"](https://www.reddit.com/dev/api/#listings).
 When we retrieve from a listing, we specify
       that we want only things posted after the last thing we processed, e.g. comments posted after the last comment we processed.
 Things are specified using ["fullnames"](https://www.reddit.com/dev/api/#fullnames), e.g. `t1_fyfqmt2`.
-      Above you'll notice our use of fullnames to retrieve things we haven't processed.
+      Above you'll notice our use of fullnames to specify what we want to retrieve.
 Note that the Reddit API refers to "chronologically after" as before, i.e. if thing *a* was posted after (chronologically) thing *b*,
       thing *a* is before thing *b* in the listing.
 8. Navigate to [r/RSGBot](https://www.reddit.com/r/RSGBot).
 This is our test subreddit.
 The bot is configured to poll it in development mode.
 Post a comment or submission to verify that your bot is polling it properly:
     ```